-Third party contributions since 1 April 2006

-Grants and third party contributions received in respect of infrastructure assets and any deferred income relating to grants and third party contributions for non-infrastructure assets.

-Value to the business

-Net current replacement cost or if a permanent diminution below net current replacement cost has been recognised, recoverable amount.
+Third party contributions since 1 April 2006 Grants and third party contributions received in respect of infrastructure assets and any deferred income relating to grants and third party contributions for non-infrastructure assets.
+Value to the business Net current replacement cost or if a permanent diminution below net current replacement cost has been recognised, recoverable amount.
+Working capital The aggregate of: stocks, trade debtors, trade creditors measured income accrual capital creditors deferred income (related to advance receipts only) and, any other debtor and creditor balances relating to expenditure which is charged to the profit and loss account before operating profit.
+Working capital adjustment The adjustment for the impact of general inflation on the real value of working capital to the business.

-Working capital

-The aggregate of:

-- stocks,

-- trade debtors.

-- trade creditors

-- measured income accrual

-- capital creditors

-- deferred income (related to advance receipts only) and,

-- any other debtor and creditor balances relating to expenditure which is charged to the profit and loss account before operating profit.

-It should exclude the infrastructure renewals prepayment or accrual

-Working capital adjustment

-The adjustment for the impact of general inflation on the real value of working capital to the business.